 Alien: Romulus

 When a young woman is fighting an alien xenomorph on a crippled spaceship, she must be in her underwear.
 Them’s the rules.
-Lot of other rules and tropes, callbacks to previous Aliens, in this scary and well-made chapter.
+A lot of other rules, tropes, and callbacks to previous Aliens in this scary and well-made chapter.
 There’s a legit pattern now, and a lot of it is predictable.
 An innocent will be face-hugged.
 A synthetic will betray the hero.
 Acid blood will cripple the ship.
 It goes on.
 But it’s a skillfully made bundle of lore.
 Director Fede Alvarez knows how to “fan-service” and uses his excellent sense of timing to scare – beyond the typical jump scares.
 When something new DOES come along, a biological abomination, you don’t get the sense that it’s going to be sticking around for very long.
 Spoiler alert.
 Thematically, all of the “Alien” movies depict a worse-case-scenario of people caught in between a battle between biology and technology, and the exploitation of one for the other for profit, of course.
 One of the lessons is: don’t let a corporation decide what’s human.

 Thursday, August 08, 2024